 Big City with a Small Town Feel

-Christian Wulff, currently a General Manager of YMCA Calgary, began his experience as a Calgarian nine years ago, after living abroad in Australia, England, Wales and Ireland.
-With Christian’s Australian roots, Calgary’s small town feel was refreshingly similar to the energy he experienced at home in Sydney, Australia.
+Christian Wulff, currently a General Manager of YMCA Calgary, began his experience as a Calgarian nine years ago after living abroad in Australia, England, Wales and Ireland.
+With Christian’s Australian roots, Calgary’s small town feel was refreshingly similar to the energy he experienced at home in Sydney.
 He describes the people energy in Calgary as “easy-going and relaxed”, where it is easy to meet new people with common interests.
 Playing squash, running, swimming and participating in an active lifestyle is how Christian enjoys spending his free time, as well as exploring newly-developed urban areas with his family.

 Christian notes the fun and contagious energy he’s experienced around Calgary, where on any given day office wear suddenly turns into costume attire.
 Dressing in costumes on Halloween or Western wear during the first 10 days of July to celebrate the annual Calgary Stampede is where these events likely occur.
 He stated he has never dressed in costumes so much in his life before moving to Calgary; a creative aspect of Calgary’s business culture.
-Living in West Hillhurst, a community located in the North West of the city, Christian enjoys how park life enriches his community.
+Living in West Hillhurst, a community located in the Northwest part of the city, Christian enjoys how park life enriches his community.